WordPress/gutenberg/docs/designers-developers/developers/data/data-core.md

 *Parameters*

  * state: Data state.
  * action: Action to check.
 One of: 'create', 'read', 'update', 'delete'.
  * resource: REST resource to check, e.g. 'media' or 'posts'.
- * id: ID of the rest resource to check.
+ * id: Optional ID of the rest resource to check.
+ * defaultIsAllowed: What to return when we don't know if the current user can perform the given action on the given resource.
+Defaults to `false`.

 *Returns*

-Whether or not the user can perform the action.
+Whether or not the user can perform the action, or `defaultIsAllowed` if the
+                  OPTIONS request is still being made.

 ## Actions